 2. Fiberglass Cloth

-2-3″ wide Fiberglass cloth can be purchased from Eddyline or found at Marine stores.
-The Eddyline material is especially nice because the sides of the cloth are closed stitching and won’t fray.
+2-3″ wide fiberglass cloth can be purchased from most marine hardware and auto parts stores.
+The material sold in Eddyline’s online store is especially nice because the sides of the cloth are closed with stitching and won’t fray.

-Used for coloring Devcon Plastic Welder adhesive for the exterior repair.
-Krylon Fusion Acrylic Spray Paint can also be used by spraying small amount on glue.
+Used for coloring Devcon Plastic Welder adhesive for highly visible repair areas (i.e., exterior).
+Krylon Fusion Acrylic Spray Paint can also be used by spraying a small amount into the glue while it is being mixed.

 6. Rubbing Compound for Final Sanding